szymondlugolecki/aldoapp-svelte/README.md

 [✅] Make the user panel more readable (wider)

+[] Add backend check to make sure product quantity is not above 127

 [ ] Add a secure and httpOnly (with restriced path: '/login/weryfikacja') cookie that would prevent logging in with someone else's verification code. > User wants to login > Enters their email > It's written into the cookie & verification email is sent > Under the verification API route it is checked whether the account email is the same as in the cookie